1aday/evals/EVALUATOR_PROMPT.md

 You will be given:
 - The original user task.
 - Optional extra context.
-- Two candidate answers: "Response A" and "Response B".
+- Two  answers: "Response A" and "Response B".
 - A list of evaluation criteria with numeric weights.

 Your job: